 First came a Type 49 Bugatti built in '32, which we got in the late '50s.
 This was a drophead coupe, a straight 8 with single overhead cam, double ignition (wiring).
 On the right, Dad is rounding a bend in a hill climb at French Lick, Indiana in the fall of 1959 with my older brother Bill in the passenger seat..

 Wonderful Marchal headlights: they must have drawn 25 amp, and it was like driving a lighthouse down the road.
-Laughable aiming (the big nut that held them on): when someone came at you, you flipped on the high beams, which went into the trees.
+Laughable aiming (On big honking nut held them on and they could only be pivoted left and right): when someone came at you, you flipped on the high beams, which went into the trees.
 The wheels were another visionary engineering feat of Bugatti's: a cast iron drum cast into an aluminum finned wheel.
 Yes, you can see aluminum fin brake drums from the 60's, but in '32?
 Another charming feature of these cars were the fitted wooden floorboards.
 When you wanted to work on anything below them, they simple unclipped and were removable: you didn't need a "creeper", you just removed the seats (one wingnut apiece), rolled up the carpet, removed the floorboards, and there you were.

 Lordy, what a lovely car.
 It was one of two body prototypes for the 57SC (see below).
 This one was made for Jean Bugatti.
 As the legend goes, a drunken postman on the bicycle got onto the test track when Jean was testing a Gran Prix car.
 Jean swerved to avoid him, hit a tree and was killed.
 This car went up on blocks at the works.
 We bought it, ex works for $2250 in 12/60, changed the spark plug wires....and nothing else; it just worked.
 Of course, I was 13 and had to wait 3 years to drive it.
 It had no vices.
 It always started, was completely predictable and would do the most delightful slalom drifting turns with opposite lock steering....though the first time it happened was an utter surprise and delight!.
 19" wire wheels, with real knock-off hubs (it was my father's great delight to track down a real brass hammer for them).
 Grey paint, red leather.
 Oh, and the license plate: plexiglas letters on a black field with the light bulb behind them...a lovely touch.
 A straight four with a single overhead cam, and the engine has the rare pur sang scraped finish that usually only went on the works GP machines..
 Notice that, with the hood up, you could get between the firewall and the dashboard; real easy to work on.
 Notice that, as in the real machines, the tach gets pride of place in front of the driver....the speedo is over to the side!